brandendupont-mcw/second-cms/src/documentation-pages/sentencing.md

 <br>

-**[Add any reflections or comments on trends, current value, and/or planned activities on the above PPI;**  e.g   We aim to see an increase in deferrals relative to the number of traditional probation sentences.]

 <br>

 <iframe title="Felony Incarceration Differences by Defendant Race/Ethnicity - Black Defendants" aria-label="Bullet Bars" id="datawrapper-chart-eri18" src="https://datawrapper.dwcdn.net/eri18/" scrolling="no" frameborder="0" style="width: 0; min-width: 100% !important; border: none;" height="590"></iframe><script type="text/javascript">!function(){"use strict";window.addEventListener("message",(function(e){if(void 0!==e.data["datawrapper-height"]){var t=document.querySelectorAll("iframe");for(var a in e.data["datawrapper-height"])for(var r=0;r<t.length;r++){if(t[r].contentWindow===e.source)t[r].style.height=e.data["datawrapper-height"][a]+"px"}}}))}();